ferrriii/binary-find/README.md

 	- **Note:** This function is same as function used for sorting your list
 - `binaryFind()` returns below values
 	- `0 or any positive integer` If the `valueToFind` is found, the return value would be index of it in the list
-	- `negative integer` If the `valueToFind` is not found, the return value indicates the position in the list that the value should be inserted
+	- `negative integer` If the `valueToFind` is not found, the `Math.abs(return value)` indicates the position in the list that the value should be inserted (offset starting at 0)
 	- `null` If the `valueToFind` was not found and it should be inserted at index `0` in the list

 ### Simple Usage